ddooley77/spring-mvc-showcase/README.md

     $ mvn jetty:run

-    Access the deployed web application at: http://localhost:8080/spring-mvc-showcase/
+    Access the deployed web application at: http://localhost:8080/spring-mvc-showcase/ If you need to use another port use -Djetty.http.port=8095
 6. From TeamsServer, apply a license to spring-mvc-showcase.
 7. Test with "verify"